+Optional Parameters

-onal Parameters- ostname (optional) - may be set if hostname(5) does not reflect the FO 105 names of AD servers (comma separated).
-1 Cache credentials for offline use Treat user and group names as case sensitive.
-Read all entities from backend database (increase server load)
+AD hostname (optional) - may be set if hostname(5) does not reflect the FQD

+Host names of AD servers (comma separated).

+[ ] Cache credentials for offline use [ ] Treat user and group names as case sensitive. [ ] Read all entities from backend database (increase server load) '''

-- $f. \ Set the following items, then select [OK] and press the [Enter] key.$
+- f.
+Set the following items, then select [OK] and press the [Enter] key.

 - Username

 - Password